Mongolian Shamanism: What to Know and How to Visit One

 It takes a traveler with a curious kind of soul to be open to this experience, and for the opportunity to visit a Shaman to present itself.
 And often times, it doesn’t.

-While there are dedicated tours online, as well as a Shaman festival in Ulaanbaatar every May or June, the best way to arrange a visit is through a local.
-Whether that be a local friend, local guide, local fixer, or other, locals are always in the know about which Shamans are the real deal, and which aren’t.
+While there are dedicated tours online, as well as a International Shaman Festival in Ulaanbaatar every May, the best way to arrange a visit is through a local tour agency or contact.
+Whether that be a local guide, local fixer, or other, locals are always in the know about which Shamans are the real deal.

 They’ll also be able to help you navigate the experience, which isn’t always straight forward.